Useful Notes: Patron Saints

 - Saint Patrick, patron saint of Ireland, said to have driven the snakes out of Ireland.
 As there are no snakes native to Ireland, this is taken to be symbolic of driving out the pagan influences (that, or he was very, very thorough).

 - Saint Peter, portrayed as standing at the Pearly Gates of heaven and acting as God's bouncer, as it were.
 Famously crucified upside-down (which is why if you wear an upside-down cross to be "Satanic," you are doing it wrongnote ).
 Patron of the Papacy, as he also has the distinction of being the first Pope.

-- Saint Thomas More, patron saint of politicians.
+- Saint Thomas More, patron saint of politicians, statesmen, and lawyers.

 - The Internet claims as patron saints Gabriel, Charles Borromeo, and (officially) Isidore, who began work on the Etymologiae, a Great Big Book of Everything, in the 7th century CE.

 - ...and other saints with unusual patronage.
 There can be a lot of overlap in patronage, particularly in issues that cause people to pray a lot.